Machine pistol

-A machine pistol is an autoloading pistol capable of fully automatic fire.
-The term can also be used to describe a stockless handgun-style submachine gun.
-The term is a calque of Maschinenpistole, the German word for submachine guns.
-Machine pistols were developed during World War I and originally issued to German artillery crews who needed a self-defense weapon that is lighter than a rifle but more powerful than a standard semi-automatic pistol.
+A machine pistol is a handgun that is capable of fully automatic fire, including stockless handgun-style submachine guns.

+The Austrians introduced the world's first machine pistol, the Steyr Repetierpistole M1912/P16, during World War I. The Germans also experimented with machine pistols, by converting various types of semi-automatic pistols to full-auto, leading to the development of the first practical submachine guns.
+During World War II, machine pistol development was widely disregarded in favor of submachine gun mass-production.
+After the war, machine pistol development was limited and only a handful of manufacturers would develop new designs, with varying degrees of success.
 This concept would eventually lead to the development of the personal defense weapon or PDW.

 Today, machine pistols are considered special-purpose weapons with limited utility, with their original niche being filled with either the PDW, carbines, or simply more modern semi-automatic sidearms.
 Contributing to their already-fringe use, without a shoulder stock and training, machine pistols can be difficult to control for all but the best shooters.

-The Austrians introduced the world's first machine pistol, the Steyr Repetierpistole M1912/P16, during World War I. The Germans also experimented with machine pistols, by converting various types of semi-automatic pistols to full-auto, leading to the development of the first practical submachine guns.
-During World War II, machine pistol development was widely disregarded in favor of submachine gun mass-production.
-After the war, machine-pistol development was limited and only a handful of manufacturers would develop new designs, with varying degrees of success.

 History

+In 1896 a select-fire pistol was patented by the British inventor Hugh Gabbett-Fairfax.

 World War I

 During World War I, a machine pistol version of the Steyr M1912 called the Repetierpistole M1912/P16 was produced.
 It used a 16-round fixed magazine loaded via 8 round stripper clips, a detachable shoulder stock and a rather large exposed semi-auto/full-auto selector switch on the right side of the frame above the trigger (down = semi & up = full).
 It fired the 9×23mm Steyr cartridge, with a full-auto rate-of-fire of about 800 to 1,000 rounds per minute (RPM).
 It weighed about 2.6 pounds.
 Introduced in 1916, it is considered one of the world's first full-auto capable pistols.
 Only 960 M1912/P16 were made.

+An automatic version of the Frommer Stop pistol was also tested, including a variant known as the Doppelpistole where two guns were joined together and mounted upside down on a tripod.

+In 1916, Heinrich Senn of Bern designed a modification of the Swiss Luger pistol to fire in single shots or in full-automatic.
+Around the same time Georg Luger demonstrated a similar Luger machine-pistol which inspired the German Army to develop submachine guns.